4 results found with an empty search

 - CV | Amanda Clay Powers

-Curriculum Vitae Download CV Skills & Expertise Change Management Library Renovation and Construction Faculty and Staff Mentoring and Leadership Development in Tenure-Track and Union Environments Organizational Development Technology Visioning and Implementation Fundraising for Library Development Strategic Planning Psychological Safety for Organizations Progressive Leadership Experience 2025 - Present Associate University Librarian AUL and Librarian 2 Rutgers University -- Newark Rutgers University Libraries Leadership Team Newark, NJ 07102 2016 - 2024 Dean of Library Services Professor and Dean Mississippi University for Women Columbus, MS 39701 2012 - 2016 Coordinator of Research Services Associate Professor Mississippi State University Libraries Mississippi State University Starkville, MS 39759 Education 2002 - 2005 Simmons University Master's in Library and Information Science 1991 - 1996 Wellesley College Bachelor's of Arts in English Literature
+Curriculum Vitae Download CV Skills & Expertise Change Management and Strategic Planning Library Renovation and Construction Technology Visioning and Implementation Fundraising for Library and University Development Priorities Faculty and Staff Mentoring and Leadership Development in Tenure-Track and Union Environments Systemic Reorganization and Realignment of Libraries Psychological Safety for Teams and Orgs Progressive Leadership Experience January 2025 - Present Associate University Librarian AUL and Librarian 2 Rutgers University -- Newark Rutgers University Libraries Leadership Team Newark, NJ 07102 2016 - 2024 Dean of Library Services Professor and Dean Mississippi University for Women Columbus, MS 39701 2012 - 2016 Coordinator of Research Services Associate Professor Mississippi State University Libraries Mississippi State University Starkville, MS 39759 Education 2002 - 2005 Simmons University Master's in Library and Information Science 1991 - 1995 Wellesley College Bachelor's of Arts in English Literature